cc90202/knx-pico/PRE_PUBLISH_GUIDE.md

-# Pre-Publish Guide for knx-rs
+# Pre-Publish Guide for knx-pico

 This guide explains how to verify that everything works before publishing to crates.io.